 To use the activity ring, you must create a

-<fitness-ring>
+<fitness-ring> element

 with the relevant attributes representing the data.